breandan/kotlingrad/README.md

 By using the λ-calculus, Church [tells us](https://compcalc.github.io/public/church/church_calculi_1941.pdf#page=9), we can lower a large portion of mathematics onto a single operator: function application.
 Curry, by way of [Schönfinkel](https://writings.stephenwolfram.com/data/uploads/2020/12/Schonfinkel-OnTheBuildingBlocksOfMathematicalLogic.pdf), gives us combinatory logic, a kind of Rosetta stone for deciphering and translating between a host of cryptic languages.
 These two ideas, λ-calculus and combinators, are keys to unlocking many puzzles in computer science and mathematics.

 Though mathematically elegant, Church numerals are not particularly efficient or pleasant to read.
 One discovers that trying to encode Church arithmetic in a language without dependent types grows quickly impractical.
 By selecting a higher radix, however, it is possible to reduce spatial complexity and improve readability, albeit at the cost of increased temporal complexity on certain operations (e.g., `+` and `-`).
-Kotlin∇ uses a [Binary encoding](#type-arithmetic) by default, however generators for other bases are also provided for convenience.
+Kotlin∇ uses a [binary encoding](#type-arithmetic) by default, however generators for other bases are also provided for convenience.

 ### Type classes